danielearwicker/danielearwicker.github.io/pages/The Blob Lottery.md

 Here there's a temptation to say 2/6, like the number on the top of the fraction is the number of updates.
 This is our intuition, and maybe we tend toward that guess because it happens to be a good approximation if the number on the bottom of the fraction is much larger.
 But it isn't right, because there's a 1/6 chance that the second update will land on the same page as the first.
 The more pages are hit, the fewer un-hit pages remain, so the likelihood of a collision increases.
 The clue is in the pesky *"at least once"*.
 To start with, all pages have equal probability of being hit, but once a page is hit, it stays hit, so the probability of it transitioning from un-hit to hit again on subsequent updates collapses to zero.

 This kind of problem is easier to solve if you flip it around.
 If a page avoids being hit several times in a row, those are truly independent events.
 A page that remains un-hit is still in the game.
 The probability of a page *not* being hit by one update is 5/6.
 If it survives two unscathed, that's two independent events and we can multiply the probabilities, 5/6 * 5/6, or 25/36.
-We can then subtract that from 1 to get the probability of a page being hit.
+We can then subtract that from 1 to get the probability of the page being hit at least once.
 More generally the probability of each of `N` pages being hit after `U` updates is:

 $$P = 1-({{N-1} \over N})^U$$